Roughly 2000 years ago, the Stoic philosopher Seneca explained the essence of anxiety well:

 Your anxiety isn’t a barrier; it’s your fuel for life.

-My new book, The Stoic Path to Wealth (Portfolio / Penguin), comes out July 16th.
+My new book, The Stoic Path to Wealth (Portfolio / Penguin), is out now.

 Learn more here: stoicpathtowealth.com